KG-NINJA/datai1/README.md

 - The status panel shares its format with other Vision-AI “watcher” modules, so OCR scripts can be reused without changes.

 Feel free to extend `sampleFrame()` with additional heuristics (edge density, face count, etc.) as long as the panel stays minimal and deterministic.

+## License & Rights
+- **Code**: Released under the MIT License.
+You may use, modify, and distribute the source with attribution.
+See `LICENSE` (create if needed) or copy the standard MIT text alongside this project.
+- **Captured data**: Webcam frames stay local.
+If you persist derived metrics or raw footage, ensure you have the consent of anyone in view and comply with privacy laws applicable in your jurisdiction.
+- **Third-party assets**: This repository currently has no third-party dependencies.
+If you add libraries, document their licenses in this section.